-The mission of the Dr. Samuel A. Mudd Society is to preserve and interpret the history of St. Catherine, the historic home of Dr. Samuel A. Mudd, on the outskirts of Waldorf, Maryland.
-We seek to educate the public through interpretation of the life of Dr. Mudd, his family, the inhabitants of the farm, and their connections to the assassination of Abraham Lincoln.
+The mission of the Dr. Samuel A. Mudd Society is to preserve and interpret the history of St. Catharine, the historic home of Dr. Samuel A. Mudd, on the outskirts of Waldorf, Maryland.
+We seek to educate the public through interpretation of the life of Dr. Mudd, his family, the inhabitants of the farm, their connections to the assassination of Abraham Lincoln, and the legacy of the assassination in American History.
 The Society strives to interpret the story in a balanced manner by adhering to the moral and ethical guidelines practiced by historians.

 The Dr. Samuel A. Mudd Society achieves this by: